 While you can create a subscription experience for most types of products, items that are consumable and need replacing on a recurring basis are best.
 If you offer a service – like a gym membership – you must reward frequent use in some way.

 Next, create a detailed Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis and make a list of your competitors.
 For example, it might be difficult to stand out in a beauty market dominated by L’Oréal and Estée Lauder.
 You may need to hire a market research firm such as Nielsen or Gartner to help assess your subscription’s viability.

 Step 2: Choose your subscription business model

-Your type of subscription model must balance the nature of your product or service with the experience you want your target audience to have.
+When starting a subscription business, your type of subscription model must balance the nature of your product or service with the experience you want your target audience to have.

 Subscribe and Save

 Perhaps the most common subscription model, subscribe and save ships the same consumable product on a regular basis.
 Because they’re purchasing at a regular cadence, buyers generally get a discount on the items.
 Frequently used items like diapers, coffee, makeup, and razors tend to be a great fit for this type of subscription model.